 When it comes to commercial real estate, there are many terms and concepts that can seem complex and confusing.
 One such term is CAM caps, which stands for Common Area Maintenance caps.
-In this blog post, we will explore CAM caps and their use in the commercial real estate industry.
+A CAM cap is a limit on how much a tenant pays for CAM in a commercial lease.
+CAM caps can be cumulative or non-cumulative.

 Understanding CAM Caps